Complete Europe Packing List: Here’s What to Pack for Europe

-I’m sure you have a pair at home to bring.
-My current favorites are the Don’t @ Me sunglasses by Quay.
+I’m sure you have a pair at home to bring, but my current favorites are Quay sunglasses.

 During the summer in Europe, it’s just too hot to wear a full coverage face of makeup, so my routine consists of Shaptape concealer applied with a beauty blender, Benefit Hoola bronzer and brush, blush and brush, highlighter and brush, CoverGirl LashBlast Volume Mascara, and chapstick WITH SPF (It’s hot, your lips will get burned!).
 Also, I try to bring durable products that don’t consist of any loose power to avoid breakage and hotel room disasters.

 While I only used the above items, I still brought the following with me which I will include for list purposes: Foundation/tinted moisturizer, beauty blender, concealer, bronzer, blush, highlighter, eye primer, eyeshadow, eye liner, mascara, brow pencil, brow brush, chapstick, lipstick/lipgloss, brushes.